Parquery/pypackagery/README.rst

     :target: https://pypackagery.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-Pypackagery packages a subset of a monorepo and determine the dependent packages.
+Pypackagery packages a subset of a monorepo and determines the dependent packages.

 Given a root directory of a Python code base, a list of Python files (from that code base) and a target directory, pypackagery determines the dependent modules of the specified files.
 The scripts and the *local* dependencies are copied